ekmpa/Dr.Bias/README.md

 ## Citation
 > Kondrup, E., & Imouza, A. (2025).
 Dr. Bias: Social Disparities in AI-Powered Medical Guidance.
-Symposium on Model Accountability, Sustainability and Healthcare.
+Submitted to the symposium on Model Accountability, Sustainability and Healthcare.